Tips on maintaining Endevor for Administrators

 /*

-The enqueue on the system that is being unloaded can be penalizing if you need to make modifications in this system while you are doing the UNLOAD, but it is the only way to guarantee useable backup data.
+The enqueue on the system that is being unloaded can be penalizing because modifications are not possible in this system while the UNLOAD is running, but it is the only way to guarantee useable backup data.

 UNLOAD also allows to back-up the package file, but you should note that it does not backup the ACMQ files.
 These files need to be backed-up manually using a simple IDCAMS job that runs in a few seconds.
 Make sure you specify DISP=OLD on the ROOT and XREF datasets, otherwise you may get the ROOT and XREF content out of sync.
 See below for a sample ACMQ backup step.

-What we usually see is that people rely on HSM’s capability to take secure backups, but you should realize that what HSM calls secure is actually not secure for Endevor at all.
-HSM’s definition of secure does not go beyond the data set itself, which leaves the possibility to back-up a base file (securely) and its corresponding delta file (or MCF/CATALOG..) securely too, but it allows Endevor changes to be made between these separate file backups.
-As you can understand this is restorable data, but does not guarantee useable data.
+DFSMShsm's definition of secure does not go beyond the backup of a simple data set, which leaves the possibility to back-up a base file (securely) and its corresponding delta file (or MCF/CATALOG..) securely too, but this doesn't avoid the risk of Endevor changes to be made between these separate data set backups.

-It is recommended that you do weekly and daily backups of your Endevor files/data.
+Weekly and daily backups of Endevor files/data are strongly recommended.
 Below are the steps that are recommended by the Endevor Support Team.

-Perform a weekly DFDSS Backup of everything (Package file, MCF's, Element Catalog, ACMROOT, ACMXREF, base and delta files etc...).
-Have this done in a single job on either Saturday or Sunday night.
-We recommend doing the weekly backup with a DISP=OLD on the entry MCFs in order to guarantee that nobody can update ENDEVOR while the weekly DFDSS backups are running.
+Perform a weekly DFDSS Backup of every file related to Endevor (Package file, MCF's, Element Catalog, ACMROOT, ACMXREF, GCF, base and delta files, Output libraries, etc...).
+Have this done in a single job on either Saturday, Sunday night or any other day or night the condition beeing that there is no activities in Endevor.
+Support recommends doing the weekly backup with a DISP=OLD on the entry MCFs in order to guarantee that nobody can update ENDEVOR while the weekly DFDSS backups are running.
 This should secure DFDSS backup quality and guarantee restorability.

 After the DFDSS backups have been successfully completed, run an Endevor UNLOAD CHECKPOINT ONLY.